-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
+Only the subject flat and internal communal areas giving access to the flat were inspected.

 If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
 If no inspection was possible, this will be stated.
 If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.

 The building containing the flat, including any external communal areas, was visually inspected only to the extent that the surveyor is able to give an opinion on the general condition and standard of maintenance.

-The property was vacant, and all floors were covered.
+The property was vacant and all floors were covered.
 Floor coverings restricted my inspection of flooring.
 My inspection of the roof covering was restricted from ground level.
-No inspection of the roof space could be undertaken due to the hatch being located in the upper flats.
+The site topography/surrounding buildings partially blocked sight lines.
+No access was available to the roof space of the block.
 I was not able to inspect the sub floor area as an access hatch was not found.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
-Concealed areas beneath and around bath areas were not visible.
+In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects. particularly in cupboards.
+Floor coverings have not been moved.
+Concealed areas beneath and around shower tray areas were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantlyimpact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.
-My inspection was consequently FLAT G/1, 39 ST JAMES ROAD, restricted and I would underline it is outside the scope of my inspection to test the services within the property.
+My inspection was consequently restricted and I would underline it is outside the scope of my inspection to test the services within the property.